 Microchip your dog

-If you haven’t already, microchip your dog.
+If you haven’t already microchip your dog.
 First of all, it’s compulsory: if you don’t microchip your dog by the time he or she is eight weeks old, you risk a fine of up to £500.
 And secondly, it’s for their own safety.
 In the unfortunate event that someone does steal your puppy whilst out walking, at least you have a way of identifying them.
-Keep in mind, however, that microchip can be removed and also doesn’t offer real-time location tracking; for that, you need to invest in a GPS pet tracker.
+However, keep in mind that the microchip can be removed and doesn’t offer real-time location tracking; for that, you need to invest in a GPS pet tracker.

 Don’t forget to include your phone number and address on the dog’s tag, in case someone reads it, but leave out the dog’s name.
 If the thief approaches the dog with kindness and says their name, the dog is more likely to be obedient and not make any noise.